-Climate Change (ACC), or the assertion that man-made carbon emissions are to blame for significant changes in the Earth’s atmosphere and climate, is an issue as polarized as it is partisan.
-Environmentalists scorn skeptics as “deniers,” while skeptics have dubbed their activist counterparts “alarmists”.
-On one side, there is call to action, and on the other, deep skepticism.
+Climate change, or the assertion that man-made carbon emissions are to blame for significant changes in the Earth’s atmosphere and climate, has become a serious yet polarizing and partisan issue.
+Environmentalists scorn skeptics as “deniers,” while skeptics have dubbed their activist counterparts “alarmists.”
+On one side, there is a call to action, and on the other, deep skepticism.
+As if the Canadian wildfires and their damage to air quality in the US isn’t enough, we continually see and experience incomparably destructive wildfires in Australia and the US, stronger and stronger hurricanes, record-breaking heatwaves, and rampant flooding and tornadoes.
 So, should we act now, or question the urgency of the threat of climate change?

 Let’s explore arguments for both.

 Some climate change skeptics might have ulterior motives

 Anti-climate-change positions, whether by scientists, policymakers or commentators, often have dubious ties to the fossil fuel industry.
 Consider Texas senator Ted Cruz’s past contention that climate change is a ruse to help big-government politicians seize more power.
 Now, consider his claim in light of the $25 million in donations he was given in 2016 when running for president by energy-backed super-PACs.
 The republicans are not alone in taking money from fossil fuel companies.
 The Democratic National Committee has also accepted donations from such companies.
 The energy industry wins much from paying for the support of statesmen and scientists.
 But the US aside, globally, governments spend more than $500 billion on subsidies for fossil fuels that contribute to global warming.

 Taking care of the world and its creatures is a sacred stewardship endowed to humankind